 - Ergonomic back and seat supports

 Procedure for Borrowing Equipment:

 Students referred by the Paul Menton Centre have access to a wide range of assistive equipment, facilities, and services at the Joy Maclaren Adaptive Technology Centre (JMC).
-The JMC has 6 workstations from which students have access to various software applications (word processing and spreadsheets), connect accounts, the Campus Network, CD-ROM research resources, large screen monitors, adjustable-height computer tables,voice recognition software, screen magnification, screen reading and a scanner.
+The JMC has six workstations with assistive screen-reading and voice-recognition software.

 The JMC also provides a quiet study environment and is open during regular Library hours.
 Student Attendants are available in the Centre to provide individual assistance during the fall/winter session.
 During the spring/summer session, students may obtain help by appointment with Heather Cross, the coordinator of the JMC.